majogamit/DTL-Web-Scraping-Project/ReadMe.md

 - **Download Log**: The script implements a download log, which is displayed in the terminal.
 It provides information about the progress of the download, including the files being downloaded.

-Please feel free to reach out if you have any further questions or need assistance with the project.